 The lush taiga stretches to the Ural Mountains, flowing in the tundra, where there are almost no plants, while the crystal rivers descend from the ridges and are merged into Pechora, birthing amazing landscapes.

 Baikal contains almost 19% of the world's fresh water reserves.
 The water there is so clean you can see some stones on the bottom even at a depth of 40 meters.
 Epischura baikalensis is a copepod that consumes organics and keeps the water clean.
 Overall, Baikal is home to some 2600 animal species, more than half of which are endemic.
+No wonder that the lake was listed as a World Heritage site, isnt' it?

 Its virgin thickets and river shores contain fancy stone sculptures, unusual buttes and other weathering-created objects that resemble castle ruins or mythical creatures.